hibit-dev/laravel12-cache/README.md

 - [How to install and configure Redis on Ubuntu](https://www.hibit.dev/posts/11/how-to-install-and-configure-redis-on-ubuntu)
 - [Create Laravel 12 project from scratch](https://www.hibit.dev/posts/240/create-laravel-12-project-from-scratch)

-The documentation offers clear guidance on wiring and using the module, providing practical insights for a smooth integration into your projects.
-Take a closer look at the documentation to enhance your understanding, and don't hesitate to reach out for any specific guidance or support.

 ## Security
 If you discover any security related issues, please email security@hibit.dev instead of using the issue tracker.